• Skip to primary navigation

 Zanahorias Aliñadas (Spanish Marinated Carrots)

-Aerial view of Zanahorias Aliñadas (Spanish Marinated Carrots) on two white plates next to bamboo picks.
+Aerial view of Zanahorias Aliñadas (Spanish Marinated Carrots) on two white plates next to two copper forks and a bunch of parsley.

 • Champiñones al Ajillo by Culinary Adventures with Camilla